 Radzi Chinyanganya: This young man came in as a late replacement for injured Michael Barrymore.
 He’s worked on Blue Peter, Songs of Praise and Cannonball as a presenter.
-His best odds are 33/1 at Bet365.
+ELIMINATED.

 Kevin Kilbane: Sports personalities can do well in this show as they tend to have perseverance and a winning attitude.
 However, often they have to work harder on their acting and presenting skills.
-This Premier League player is best odds 66/1 at Bet365.
+This Premier League player is eliminated.

 Trisha Goddard: Trisha has been off our screens for some time but was once very well-known for her daytime chat show.
 She’s been pretty quiet since, with a few appearances here and there.
 She may be popular with the older audience though.
 She had a very poor start taking a tumble and is in the first skate-off.
 She’s been eliminated.